Severe Thunderstorm Warning issued for Pecos, Reeves, Ward by NWS - News Break

 Severe Thunderstorm Warning issued for Pecos, Reeves, Ward by NWS

-Effective: 2021-05-26 20:02:00 CDT Expires: 2021-05-26 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Pecos; Reeves; Ward A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR NORTH CENTRAL PECOS...EAST CENTRAL REEVES AND CENTRAL WARD COUNTIES At 802 PM CDT, a severe thunderstorm was located 7 miles south of Pyote, or 19 miles southwest of Monahans, moving northeast at 5 mph.
+Effective: 2021-05-26 19:40:00 CDT Expires: 2021-05-26 20:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Pecos; Reeves; Ward The National Weather Service in Midland has issued a * Severe Thunderstorm Warning for North central Pecos County in southwestern Texas East central Reeves County in southwestern Texas Central Ward County in western Texas * Until 845 PM CDT. * At 740 PM CDT, a severe thunderstorm was located 8 miles southwest of Pyote, or 18 miles east of Pecos, moving northeast at 5 mph.
 This is a very dangerous storm.
 HAZARD...Baseball size hail and 70 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be severely injured.
-Expect shattered windows, extensive damage to roofs, siding, and vehicles.
-Locations impacted include Pyote and Wickett.
-This includes Interstate 20 between mile markers 56 and 76.
+Expect shattered windows, extensive damage to roofs, siding, and vehicles. * Locations impacted include Barstow, Pyote and Wickett.
+This includes Interstate 20 between mile markers 48 and 76.
 TORNADO...POSSIBLE HAIL...2.75IN WIND...70MPHalerts.weather.gov